microsoft/azure-pipelines-tasks/Tasks/AzureFileCopy/README.md

  * **Resource Group**: Name of the resource group that contains the Azure VMs.

- * **Select Machines By**: The parameter is used to copy the files to a subset of VMs and the subset can be specified by the hostname of the VMs or the tags on them.
+ * **Select Machines By**: The parameter is used to copy the files to a subset of VMs and the subset can be specified by the host name of the VMs or the tags on them.
 [Tags](https://azure.microsoft.com/en-in/documentation/articles/virtual-machines-tagging-arm/) are supported for resources created via the Azure Resource Manager only.

- * **Filter Criteria**: If copying to a subset of VMs provide a comma separated list of the VMs hostname like ffweb, ffdb1, ffdb2, else if using tags then provide the tags in the format Role:Web, DB; OS:win7.
+ * **Filter Criteria**: If copying to a subset of VMs provide a comma separated list of the VMs host name like ffweb, ffdb1, ffdb2, else if using tags then provide the tags in the format Role:Web, DB; OS:win7.
 The default is to copy to all the VMs in the Resource Group.
 Note the delimiters used for tags are &#44;(comma), &#58;(colon) and &#59;(semicolon).

  * **Admin Login**: Administrator Username for all the Azure VMs in the Resource Group.